 PAUL JAGOE– Paul is an Anglican priest in Anglican Mission International (AMI)and was ordained by the Episcopal Bishop of Texas in 1989.
 He has been married to Robin since 1980 and has three adult children and four grandchildren.
 Paul is currently a Hospice chaplain for South Carolina Hospice and Palliative Care in Greenville, SC, as well as the Provost of AMI.
 He has been rector, church planter and a canon at the Cathedral Church of St. Luke in Orlando.
 He was a trauma/ER chaplain for Orlando Regional Medical Center.

 Paul has a Doctor of Ministry from Gordon Conwell Theological Seminary and a Master of Divinity from Trinity (Episcopal) School for Ministry as well as both a Bachelor of Education and Master of Education from Stephen F. Austin State University.

-WES JAGOE– Wes is deacon in the Anglican Church in North America (ACNA) From 2015-2016 he served as a pastoral intern (The Associate Timothy Program) The Falls Church Anglican, Falls Church Virginia.
+WES JAGOE– Wes is priest in the Anglican Church in North America (ACNA) He currently serves as Curate at Saint Peter’s Anglican Cathedral in Tallahassee, Florida.
+From 2015-2016 he served as a pastoral intern (The Associate Timothy Program) The Falls Church Anglican, Falls Church Virginia.
 Further, Wes has been an officer in the United States Marine Corps for ten years, eight of which were spent on active duty.
-In 2009-2010 he deployed as a provisional rifle platoon commander to the Helmand Province, Afghanistan and again in 2011-2012 aboard ship supporting the Libyan civil war and the events of the Arab Spring.
-He is currently serving in Iraq.
+In 2009-2010 he deployed as a provisional rifle platoon commander to the Helmand Province, Afghanistan and again in 2011-2012 aboard ship supporting the Libyan civil war and the events of the Arab Spring, and in 2018 as a senior watch officer in Baghdad, Iraq.
 He is the founder of The Battle of Marjah Veteran’s organization.

 Wes has a Master of Divinity from Trinity School for Ministry and Bachelor of Arts in International Studies and a minor in Naval Science and Leadership from the University of South Florida.
 Among his many passions are travel (57 countries and counting!), playing guitar, Anglican liturgy and music, history, and ministering to veterans with post-traumatic stress and moral injury.

 *In case you are wondering, it is pronounced “jay go” 🙂